 There was no way to tell if it was male or female.
 Maybe the Gek were neither, being just genderless.
 All the same, Kailo felt like a ‘he’, and so didn’t seem to mind when I referred to him as such.
 Stating that gender was determined spontaneously by circumstances, whatever that meant, leaving me baffled.

 “Shuttle has too many problems, will take too long to fix; limited storage space,” Kailo said.
 “We salvage and leave for my ship, carry what we can.”

 “How can we carry everything?”
 I replied.

 “You silly,” he crackled into laughter.
 “Look outside.”

-I moved to the front of the ship to take a look out from the canopy, I hadn’t noticed anything in the dark of night, but now in the early daylight I saw a large, bulky vehicle parked beside my ship.
+I moved to the front of the ship to look out from the canopy.
+I hadn’t noticed anything in the dark of night, but now in the early daylight I saw a large, bulky vehicle parked beside my ship.

 “Together we load everything on strong colossus and drive back to hauler.
 Then we leave barren planet.”
 Kailo paused, while he studied me for a moment.
 “Don’t think too hard, trust Kailo, not safe here, must go and soon.”